c2FmZQ/c2FmZQ/README.md

 someone else's, and make the user think they're sharing with their friend while actually sharing with an attacker.

+When viewing a shared album, the app / user has to trust that the shared content is "safe".
+Since the server can't decrypt the content, it has no way to sanitize it either.
+A malicious user _could_ share content that aims to exploit some unpatched vulnerability in the app's code.

 ## How to run the server

 The server is self-contained.
 It doesn't depend on any external resources.
 It